gravitational/teleport/docs/4.3/cli-docs.md

 # create a certificate with a TTL of 10 years for the jenkins user
 # the jenkins.pem file can later be used with `tsh`
 $ tctl auth sign --ttl=87600h --user=jenkins --out=jenkins.pem
+# create a certificate with a TTL of 1 day for the jenkins user
+# the jenkins.pem file can later be used with `tsh`
+$ tctl auth sign --ttl=24h --user=jenkins --out=jenkins.pem
+# create a certificate with a TTL of 1 day for the jenkins user
+# the kubeconf file can later be used with `tsh` or compatible systems.
+$ tctl auth sign --ttl=24h --user=jenkins --out=kubeconfig --format=kubernetes
 # Exports an identity from the Auth Server in preparation for remote
 # tctl execution.
 $ tctl auth sign --user=admin --out=identity.pem